SaiMeda19/SaiMeda19/README.md

 ## Hi there 👋

 I'm a Software Engineer working primarily in **Java**, **Spring Boot**, **Angular**, and **MySQL**.
-I enjoy building full-stack systems, designing scalable backend architectures, and diving into low-level computing just as much as deploying cloud-native applications.
+I enjoy building full-stack systems, designing scalable backend architectures, and diving into low level computing just as much as deploying cloud native applications.
 Right now, I am trying to learn more about Machine Learning and AI.

 ## 🧠 Interests